-26. Contingencies, letters of credit and other commitments
+26. Contingencies, letters of credit and other commitmentsa) Contingencies b) Letters of credit

-a) Contingencies

 There are pending operational and personnel related claims against the Group.
 In the opinion of management, these claims are adequately provided for in long-term provisions on the consolidated statements of financial position and settlement should not have a significant impact on the Group's financial position or results of operations.